hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Miss Frump (to Jemima).
 What is the true?
 Have you the music brought?
 >
 > Jem.
-'Tis you old favourite, aunt "The Merry Thought".
+It is you old favourite, aunt "The Merry Thought".
 >
 > Miss Frump.
 A charming tune "The Merry Thought" I love;
 >
-> If it's well play'd, ah! that will make you move.
+> If it's well played, ah! that will make you move.
 >
 > I'm for a merry tune; at our last ball,
 >
-> I "Butter'd Peas" and "Jack's Alive" did call.
+> I "Buttered Peas" and "Jack's Alive" did call.
 >
 > Jem.
 If you don't recollect "The Merry Thought", now play
 >
-> The last new tune, call'd "Buxom, Young, and Gay".
+> The last new tune, called "Buxom, Young, and Gay".
 >
 > We're ready, sirs — three chords, and then begin;
 >
 > Come to your places, children — now stand in.
 >
 > Bel.
-Dance as you've just describ'd them, then 'twill be
+Dance as you've just described them, then it will be
 >
 > Instruction and amusement both for me.
 >